 Healing Waters will engage people in healthy outdoor activities, including learning to enjoy being in, on or by the water safely and with care for the environment; and in mapping, recognising, establishing and considering publicising suitable places for swimming or for other recreational uses of the rivers.

-These two projects are part of a wider set of projects, Brecks Fen Edge and Rivers Landscape Project, which has now succeeded in the bid for funding from the National Lottery Heritage Fund.
+These two projects are part of a wider set of projects, The Brecks Fen Edge & Rivers Landscape Partnership Scheme (BFER), supported by the National Lottery Heritage Fund.
 The project area, Breckland, is in Suffolk and Norfolk.
 The project will run 2020-2024.

 Reasons for the project